dmuders/ppgplot/README.md

 # Installation

 First install *pgplot* (http://www.astro.caltech.edu/~tjp/pgplot/) using `gfortran` as the Fortran compiler.
 Then set the PGPLOT_DIR environment variable.
+Once *pgplot* is installed, install *ppgplot* with python setup.py install